 1. Monitoring and Review 2

 2. Terminology 3

 3. Purpose 4

 4. Background 5

-Regulation off-site
+Regulation off-site 6

-5. Roles and Responsibilities 7
+5. Roles and Responsibilities

-The role of the Designated Safeguarding Lead (incorporating online safety)
+The role of the Designated Safeguarding Lead (incorporating online safety) 7

 Head of Service

-The Senior Leadership teams 8
+The Senior Leadership teams

-Staff are responsible for ensuring that: 8
+Staff are responsible for ensuring that:

-Individuals:

-Parents/Carers

-Teaching and Learning

-Use of Email

-7. Cambian Website

-8.
+c

-9. Social Networks 11
+11

-10. Mobile Phones 12

-11. Sexting - consensual and non-consensual sharing of nudes/semi-nudes images or/and videos 12

-What the law says about sexting 13

-What are the risks of sexting?
-13

-How to deal with a disclosure of Sexting

-12. Use of Digital Images and Videos 14

-13. Cyber-bullying 15

-14. Emerging Technology 16

-Management of Information Systems

-Availability

-Standard Forms, Letters and Documents

-This policy

-Related Policy
+5

+Star are responsible of ensuming that 9 Parents/Carers.
+9 Teaching and Learning.
+10 6.
+Use of Email.
+10 7.
+Cambian Website 10 8.
+Internet Use 10 8.
+Internet Use 11 9.
+Social Networks 11 10.
+Mobile Phones.
+12 11.
+Sexting - consensual and non-consensual sharing of nudes/semi-nudes images or/and videos 12 What the law says about sexting.
+13 What are the risks of sexting?
+13 How to deal with a disclosure of Sexting.
+13 12.
+Use of Digital Images and Videos 14 13.
+Cyber-bullying 15 14.
+Emerging Technology 16 15.
+Management of Information Systems 16 16.
+Availability 16 17.
+This policy.
+17 This policy.
+17 Related Policy .
+17 Guidance 17

-Guidance 18
+Guidance .
+17

-Monitoring and Review 1.
+1. Monitoring and Review

-1.1.
-The Proprietor will undertake a formal review of this policy for the purpose of monitoring and of the efficiency with which the related duties have been discharged, by no later than one from the date of approval shown above, or earlier if significant changes to the systems and arrangements take place, or if legislation, regulatory requirements or best practice guidelines so require.
+- 1.1.
+The Proprietor will undertake a formal review of this policy for the purpose of monitoring and of the efficiency with which the related duties have been discharged, by no later than three years from the date of approval shown above, - 1.2. or earlier if significant changes to the systems and arrangements take place, or if legislation, regulatory requirements or best practice guidelines so require. - 1.3.
+The Local content of this policy document will be kept under continuous monitoring and review by the Head of Service.